Lab In The News

 The Chen Laboratory

 Our lab focuses on this crosstalk to reveal mechanisms that mediate cancer survival/growth in distal organs.
 We are particularly interested in the metastatic outgrowth in the unique brain microenvironment.
-For example, astrocytes (the stromal cells that only exist in the brain) densely infiltrate into brain metastatic lesions.
-Notably, astrocytes have dual functions - killing and protecting - in the invaded cancer cells.
-We are taking a multidisciplinary approach, spanning molecular and biochemical analyses combined with sophisticated in vivo imaging, with the ultimate goal of dissecting the dynamic cancer cell-astrocyte interactions both temporally and spatially.
+For example, astrocytes (stromal cells that only exist in the brain) densely infiltrate into brain metastatic lesions.
+Notably, astrocytes have dual functions — killing and protecting, with respect to the invaded cancer cells.
+We are taking a multidisciplinary approach, spanning molecular and biochemical analyses combined with sophisticated in vivo imaging, with the goal of dissecting the dynamic cancer cell-astrocyte interactions both temporally and spatially.
 The mechanistic insights into the metastatic process will facilitate the development of more effective therapies.

-Candidate should have recently received a PhD (or equivalent) degree or be close to obtaining their doctoral degree, with a strong background in one or more of the following disciplines: cancer biology, neurobiology, immunology, small animal surgeries, and microscopy.
+Candidates should have recently received, or be close to obtaining their Ph.D. degree (or equivalent) and have a strong background in one or more of the following disciplines: cancer biology, neurobiology, immunology, small animal surgeries, and microscopy.

-Emerging evidence indicates that metastatic outgrowth at distal organs requires the complex interplay between cancer cells and the stromal cells, a process commonly referred to as “seed and soil hypothesis”.
-The ‘soil’, brain, is composed of specific cell types: functional neurons and supporting glial cells.
-This unique brain microenvironment not only decides the outgrowth of metastatic cancer cells, but also contributes to therapy resistance.
-Meanwhile, the ‘seed’, invaded cancer cells, modifies the surrounding brain stromal cells.
-Thus, the lab is applying innovated approaches to dissect the crosstalk between cancer cells and the brain microenvironment at various stages of metastatic development, to identify potential targets to prevent and/or treat brain metastasis.
+Emerging evidence indicates that metastatic outgrowth at distal organs requires the complex interplay between cancer cells and stromal cells, a process commonly referred to as “seed and soil hypothesis”.
+The “soil”, specifically the brain, is composed of distinct cell types: functional neurons and supporting glial cells.
+Not only does this unique brain microenvironment determine the outgrowth of metastatic cancer cells, but it also contributes to therapy resistance.
+Meanwhile, the “seeds”, or the invaded cancer cells, modify the surrounding brain stromal cells.
+Thus, the lab is applying innovative approaches to dissect the crosstalk between cancer cells and the brain microenvironment at various stages of metastatic development to identify potential targets to prevent and/or treat brain metastasis.

 Basu, S., Gnanapradeepan, K., Barnoud, T., Kung, C.P., Tavecchio, M., Scott, J., Watters, A., Chen, Q., Kossenkov, A.V., Murphy, M.E.
 "Mutant p53 controls tumor metabolism and metastasis by regulating PGC-1α."
 Genes Dev.
 2018 Feb 1;32(3-4):230-243. doi: 10.1101/gad.309062.117.
 Epub 2018 Feb 20.